SigmundGranaas/forgero/README.md

 Key features:

-* A wide variety of materials can be used to craft every part of a tool (But some are better suited than others)
+* A wide variety of materials that have their own strength, weaknesses and visuals;
-* Unique schematics which will enhance the look and attributes of your tools
+* Schematics which will enhance the look, attributes and abilities of your tools;
-* Vanilla friendly, this mod generates textures from palettes created from Minecraft's own textures
+* Vanilla friendly, everything in the base mod is made to fit the vanilla art style;
-* Gems, which can further enhance tools and weapons through an expansive upgrade path
+* Gems, which can further enhance stats on tools;
-* Enchanting support
+* Enchanting is fully supported;
-* Support for adding and customizing materials, schematics and gems entirely trough config files
+* Support for adding and customizing materials, schematics and gems entirely through config/json files.

 <!-- ROADMAP -->